Via Ferrata: A Thrilling Telluride Mountain Experience.

 A via ferrata (Italian for “road of iron”) or klettersteig (German for “climbing path”) is a mountain route which is equipped with fixed cables, stemples, ladders, and or bridges.
 The use of these added elements allows otherwise isolated routes to be joined to create longer routes which are accessible to people with a wide range of climbing abilities.
 The Via Ferrata Telluride Adventure is a thrilling technical hike along the east end of the Telluride canyon, offering spectacular views of Bridal Veil Falls and the Telluride Valley.
 This is a unique adventure and our guide service supply you with knowledgeable guides and top of the line equipment for this unique adventure.
 If you want a new and exciting trip, this offering is for you.

-Private Via Ferrata
+Private Via Ferrata Tour

 Our Via Ferrata adventures are the San Juan Outdoor School’s newest trip.
 We will pick you up at your hotel/residence, drive you to the east end of the Telluride Valley and get you properly geared up for your adventure. where we will begin our adventure.
 Our trained Guides will teach you how to properly use the technical equipment while you learn about this unique route and how to properly use the technical equipment.
 A complimentary gourmet picnic lunch will be supplied for the days outing.

 If you’re interested in a semi-private day please ask about pricing and availability at the time of booking.